AnthonyGress/Employee-Tracker/README.md

   ## Description

-  This is a CMS written in node.js using MySQL for the database.
-This backend application demonstrates CRUD on the database and all options are accessed through the command line interface.
+  This is a backend CMS app written in Node.js.
+It uses MySQL for the database end of things.
+It sorts and displays data about the current companies employees, salaries, departments etc. The user can create, read, update, and delete from the database through this application.

   ## Table of Contents
   * [Description](#Description)